software-students-fall2023/1-specification-exercise-artwork/README.md

 Estimation of effort: Medium

 Acceptance Criteria:
-- In the “Profile” tab, users can create/join their own private servers which serve as their own private canvas of the city for them to draw their artworks.
+- In the “Profile” tab under settings, users can set their artworks as private under ‘user privacy’.
+This way no one can see/edit their artworks except them.
-- If users have made public artworks and would like to make them private, they are also able to do so, meaning they would not be in public servers.

 ### User story #8.
 As a user, I want the ability to restrict myself from viewing certain pieces of artwork, for censorship reasons etc.